Cryotherapy Treatment

 Is cryotherapy a safe treatment?

 Generally, cryotherapy is a safe procedure.
-However, minor issues and complications as follow can sometimes occur: Post inflammatory hyperpigmentation / hypopigmentation, recurrence of the skin growth, multiple sessions maybe required for viral warts
+However, minor issues and complications as follow can sometimes occur: Post inflammatory hyperpigmentation / hypopigmentation, recurrence of the skin growth, multiple sessions maybe required for viral warts.

 Post inflammatory Hyperpigmentation / Hypopigmentation